jwarren-scottlogic/blog/_posts/2024-08-16-building-an-assignment-algorithm-1.markdown

 ## Genesis: a single time slot
 We began by isolating the problem of how to assign talks for just one time slot, which  is a set of concurrent talks.
 However before we get bogged down in technical details, let's start with an example.

 An intergalactic 3-talk conference for universal problems has 5 attendees:

-A: Anakin
+A. Anakin
-B: Boba fett
+B. Boba fett
-C: Chewbacca
+C. Chewbacca
-D: Darth Maul
+D. Darth Maul
-E: Emperor Palpatine
+E. Emperor Palpatine

 The three talks run concurrently (denoted T1, T2, T3):